-16.7 To fit around details such as doors and windows, insulation boards may be cut with a sharp knife or a fine-tooth saw.
-If required, purpose-made window sills are fitted (see Figure 9).
-They are designed to prevent water ingress and incorporate drips to shed water clear of the system.
+16.6 To fit around details such as doors and windows, insulation slabs may be cut with a sharp knife or a fine-tooth saw.
+If required, purpose-made window sills are fitted (see Figure 7).

-16.8 The mechanical fixings are inserted through the insulation boards and tapped firmly into place, securing the insulation boards to the substrate using the approved fixing pattern which will allow for a nominal seven to eight fixings per square metre (see Figure 4).
+16.7 The mechanical fixings are inserted through the insulation slabs and tapped firmly into place, securing the insulation slab to the substrate using the approved fixing pattern which will allow for a nominal six to seven fixings per square metre (see Figure 3).
 Around openings, additional fixings should be used at 300 mm centres.
-Subsequent rows of boards are positioned so that the vertical board joints are staggered and overlapped at the building corners and the slab joints do not occur within 200 mm of the corners of openings.
+Subsequent rows of slabs are positioned so that the vertical slab joints are staggered and overlapped at the building corners and the slab joints do not occur within 200 mm of the corners of openings.